-\begin{theorem}[\Cref{thm:main2}] Let $R$ be an integral domain with $\cha R\neq 2$, and let $\A_1$ and $\A_2$ be real arrangements.
+\begin{theorem}[Theorem \ref{thm:main2}] Let $R$ be an integral domain with $\cha R\neq 2$, and let $\A_1$ and $\A_2$ be real arrangements.
 Assume that $\A_1$ is generic in codimension $2$.
-If $\grVG^\bullet(\A_1)_R\simeq\grVG^\bullet(\A_2)_R$ as graded $R$-algebras, then the oriented matroids of $\A_1$ and $\A_2$ are isomorphic. \end{theorem} Clearly \Cref{thm:13} implies \Cref{thm:12} immediately.
+If $\grVG^\bullet(\A_1)_R\simeq\grVG^\bullet(\A_2)_R$ as graded $R$-algebras, then the oriented matroids of $\A_1$ and $\A_2$ are isomorphic. \end{theorem} Clearly Theorem \ref{thm:13} implies Theorem \ref{thm:12} immediately.
 However, the proofs rely on different techniques.
-The proof of \Cref{thm:12} reconstructs the tope graph of the arrangement by means of primitive idempotent elements of $\VG(\A)$, while the proof of \Cref{thm:13} reconstructs the signed circuits of the arrangement using square-zero elements of $\grVG^1 (\A)$ and the relations among them.
+The proof of Theorem \ref{thm:12} reconstructs the tope graph of the arrangement by means of primitive idempotent elements of $\VG(\A)$, while the proof of Theorem \ref{thm:13} reconstructs the signed circuits of the arrangement using square-zero elements of $\grVG^1 (\A)$ and the relations among them.
 For this reason, we present the two results separately.

 These results show that VG algebras contain sufficient information to recover oriented matroids under genericity conditions.
-We also point out that none of the following invariants determine the VG algebra: the intersection lattice $L(\A)$, the Orlik-Solomon algebra $\OS^\bullet(\A)$, or the Poincar\'e polynomial of $M(\A)$ (\Cref{ex:6planes}, \Cref{ex:disting}, \Cref{ex:LtoGRVG}).
-These relationships are summarized in \Cref{fig:implications}.
-(See also \Cref{subsec:mot} for details.)
+We also point out that none of the following invariants determine the VG algebra: the intersection lattice $L(\A)$, the Orlik-Solomon algebra $\OS^\bullet(\A)$, or the Poincar\'e polynomial of $M_2(\A)$ (Example \ref{ex:6planes}, Example \ref{ex:disting}, Example \ref{ex:LtoGRVG}).
+These relationships are summarized in Figure \ref{fig:implications}.
+(See also \S \ref{subsec:mot} for details.)

-Finally, we will formulate a conjectural reconstruction algorithm for oriented matroids from VG algebras (\Cref{conj:algorithm}, \Cref{rem:reconstgr}).
+Finally, we will formulate a conjectural reconstruction algorithm for oriented matroids from VG algebras (Conjecture \ref{conj:algorithm}, Remark \ref{rem:reconstgr}).

 The paper is organized as follows.
 In \S \ref{sec:prel}, we fix notations and recall basic facts about hyperplane arrangements, VG algebras, and oriented matroids.
-As background, we also review the known implications among these notions (\Cref{fig:implications}).
+As background, we also review the known implications among these notions (Figure \ref{fig:implications}).

 In \S \ref{sec:main}, we reconstruct tope graphs from filtered VG algebras.
 The key idea is that the set of chambers can be canonically identified with the set of primitive idempotent elements in $\VG(\A)$.
-A crucial observation is that the set of Heaviside functions can be recovered as the set of idempotent elements in $\Fil^1\VG(\A)$ (\Cref{lem:equal}), under the assumption that $\A$ is generic in codimension $2$.
+A crucial observation is that the set of Heaviside functions can be recovered as the set of idempotent elements in $\Fil^1\VG(\A)$ (Lemma \ref{lem:equal}), under the assumption that $\A$ is generic in codimension $2$.
 We also exhibit a pair of generic arrangements that share the same intersection lattice but have non-isomorphic VG algebras.